tamberg/fhnw-iot-project-example/README.md

 > Reference model of your project.

 * LoRaWAN-connected sensor device with a temperature and humidity sensor
-* Wi-Fi-connected actuator device with a color LED, 2 buttons and potentiometer (dial)
+* Wi-Fi-connected actuator device with a buzzer, a display, a button and a potentiometer (dial)
 * LoRaWAN Gateway
 * Wi-Fi Router
 * TTN LoRaWAN backend